teleporthq/teleport-documentation/uidl/support.md

 ## JSON Schema

-The **UIDL** format is enforced by [JSON Schema](https://json-schema.org/), an open format that adds constraints, rules and types on a simple JSON structure.
+The **UIDL** format is enforced by [JSON Schema](https://json-schema.org/), an open format that adds constraints, rules and types on top of a JSON structure.
 Each UIDL has a `$schema` reference at the root level, based on which we perform the structural and type validation.

 You can find the corresponding JSON Schema objects for the **component** and for the **project** UIDLs here: